mauricioscastro/kcdump/README.md

 `--context` kube config context to use (default ".current-context")

+`--copy-to-pod` if the result of the dump is a file. a gziped json lines or a tar gzipped group of directories, copy this result into the given container described as 'namespace/pod/container:/absolute_path_to_destination_file'. pod can be a prefix for which the first replica found will be used and container can be omitted for which the first container found in the pod manifest will be used

 `--default-chunk-size` number of list items to retrieve until finished for all async workers (default 25)

 `--escapejson` escape Json encoded strings. for some k8s resources , Json encoded content can be found inside values of certain keys and this would break the db bulk load process for a json column. this will render an invalid json document since it's going to have its strings doubly escaped if special chars are found, \t \n ... (default true)